 Find electric vehicle (EV) charging stations in communities across Pennsylvania.
 Find a local station when you need to charge your electric car.
 Compare Pennsylvania EV charging stations and find one that suits your needs.

 Tax incentives and/or other incentives for drivers of electric vehicles in PA.

-PECO provides rebates of $50 to residential customers who purchase a new, qualified PEV.
-For more information, see the PECO Driver Rebate website.
+PECO provides rebates of $50 to residential customers who purchase a new, qualified EV.
+For more information, see the PECO EVsmart website.

 Conventional original equipment manufacturer passenger vehicles and light-duty trucks may be converted to operate on alternative fuels as a dedicated or bi-fuel AFV.
 Vehicles altered to operate on propane, natural gas, methane, ethanol, or electricity are classified as aftermarket AFV conversions.
 All vehicle conversions must meet current applicable U.S. Environmental Protection Agency or California Air Resources Board standards for aftermarket conversions.